vitek-karas/binder-playground/Documentation/ComponentDependencyResolverApiProposal.md

 ```

 ### Functionality
-Given the path to a component assembly (the main `.dll` of a given component, for example the build result of a class library project), the constructor creates a resolver object which can resolve all managed and unmanaged dependencies of the component.
-The constructor would look for the `.deps.json` file next to the main assembly and use it to compute the full set of dependencies.
+Given the path to a component assembly (the main `.dll` of a given component, for example the build result of a class library project), the constructor creates a resolver object which can resolve managed and unmanaged dependencies of the component.
+The constructor would look for the `.deps.json` file next to the main assembly and use it to compute the set of dependencies.

-The `ResolveAssembly` and `ResolveUnmanagedDll` methods are then used to resolve references to managed and unmanaged dependencies to full like paths.
-The methods take the name of the dependency and return either null if such dependency can't be resolved by the component, or a full path to the file (managed assembly or unmanaged library).
+The `ResolveAssembly` and `ResolveUnmanagedDll` methods are then used to resolve references to managed and unmanaged dependencies.
+These methods take the name of the dependency and return either null if such dependency can't be resolved by the component, or a full path to the file (managed assembly or unmanaged library).

 The constructor is expected to catch most error cases and report them as exceptions.
 The `Resolve` methods should in general not throw and instead return null if the dependency can't be resolved.